-- Reviewers at Yelp rate Goofy's Playhouse highly.
+- Reviewers at Yelp give Goofy's Playhouse high ratings.
 They say "a fun place for young children (recommended for ages 2 to 5) to play in a pretty safe environment and burn some energy" and "For big kids like me without kids I'll do the playing, thank you very much."
 You can read more of their comments here.

-- During Halloween, Goofy fills his yard with pumpkins.
+- During Halloween at Disneyland, Goofy fills his yard with pumpkins.
 And at Christmas, he puts up a tree on the upper balcony.

 - If you want to get to Toontown from the front entrance in a hurry, take the Disneyland train straight to the Toontown stop.